AntonioVitobello/VitobelloLab.github.io/content/_index.md

         ### A unified research program

-        Rare genetic disorders provide a unique opportunity to discover fundamental mechanisms of gene regulation.
+        Rare genetic disorders provide a unique opportunity to uncover fundamental mechanisms of gene regulation during development.

-        We focus on **RNA-binding proteins (RBPs)** and investigate how genetic variation alters RNA regulation, subcellular localization and cellular identity.
+        We investigate how **regulatory proteins — including transcription factors, chromatin regulators and RNA-binding proteins — control gene expression, RNA function and cellular identity**, and how disruption of these mechanisms leads to human disease.

-        Our research moves across biological scales:
+        Our research connects different biological scales:

-        **Patient → Genome → RNA → Cell → Organoid → Phenotype**
+        **Patient → Genome → Gene Regulation → RNA → Cell → Organoid → Phenotype**

     design:
       columns: "1"

   # ============================================================
   # 3. THREE RESEARCH DIRECTIONS